frederic-perez/AmE-dictionary/data/idioms.md

 __come and go__ :three::hammer: (came and went) _The seasons came and went, but the memories of that summer lingered like a sweet melody in her heart._
 __come as no surprise__ :two: To be completely unsurprising. _Considering how much they had been fighting lately, their break-up came as no surprise._
 __come by__
-__come clean__ To admit something to someone, often regarding a wrongdoing that one has tried to hide. _The kids finally came clean about eating the cookies I’d made for the bake sale._
+__come clean__ :two: To admit something to someone, often regarding a wrongdoing that one has tried to hide. _The kids finally came clean about eating the cookies I’d made for the bake sale._
 __come close to blows__ :two: To nearly devolve into a physical fight. _Shopping on Black Friday can be so frenetic and crazy that many customers come close to blows with one another!_
 __come down the pike__ :dart: Appear, become prominent, as in _He was the best writer to come down the pike in a long time._ The noun pike here is short for “turnpike” or “road.” _You should take this job offer—who knows when another will come down the pike?_
+__come forward__ :two::hammer:
 __come into play__ To become a factor in a particular situation. _Once personal insults come into play, it’s very hard to resolve a situation calmly._
 __come into question__ To become doubted, scrutinized, or a matter of serious discussion.
 __come of age__